cartonmarkup/cssCarton/README.md

 ### cell ( `<tag class="_cell"></tag>` )

-First you will need a bunch off cells or at least one.
-Because if you glue them together, they will build a grid for your layout.
-To start create a first frame- or parentcell.
+First you will need a bunch of cells or at least one.
+Because if you glue them together, they will form a grid for your layout.
+To get started create a first frame- or parentcell.
-Please note that we don't care about the height of the cells here!
+Please note that we don't care about the height of the cells at this point!
-This would be determined by the content within the cells or it could be manualy set.
+The height will be determined by the content within the cells or it can be set manualy.

     <div class="_cell" style="width: 600px;"></div>